kovzol/gg-art-doc/README.md

 ## PDF version

 The latest official PDF version of the tutorial takes place in the [pdf](pdf) folder.
-Currently there is only an English version.
+Currently there are English, French and German versions.
 Please feel free to make a copy of [english.tex](english.tex) and contribute a translation.

 ## Compilation